mjahid183e/mjahid183e/README.md

 - 👯 I’m looking to collaborate on **UI Automation and Automated test Case generation**

-- 🤝 I’m looking for help with **"Bangla Text Summarization", Using State-of-the-art Transformer Model**
+- 🤝 I’m looking for help with **"Bangla Text Summarization Project", Using Generative AI with LLMs**

 - 💬 Ask me about **Artificial Intelligence, and NLP**